 Of course, they cost more too, unless you’re a first responder.

 Deals for first responders, students, military and nurses

-AT&T wants to thank frontline workers for all the hard work they’ve done in the last year.
-So the company is offering some pretty steep discounts for first responders, nurses, military families, and students.
+AT&T wants to thank frontline workers for all the hard work they do.
+So the company is offering some pretty steep discounts for first responders, nurses, military families, and teachers.